Charismatron/docs/docs/reference/pipeline-yaml-reference.md

           - make docs
 ```

-Finally, the contents of `p3.yml` are:
+Finally, the contents of `p3.yml` is as follows:

 ``` yaml
 version: v1.0